H2-data/Midwest_Medicare_Beneficiaries/README.md

 	  - Seaborn
       - SQLalchemy

+**Step 1.** Plug the CSV file into the python script and run it until you reach the 'Database Creation' section.

+**Step 2.** Once you get to the Database Creation section, you can put the username, password and database name into the SQL alchemy engine object.
+Then run the code.
+It should slice the cleaned data into tables and send them to the database.

+**Step 3.** Run the SQL code in your SQL environment.
+You must do this since the code will create VIEW objects necessary for the dashboard to work.

+**Step 4.** Open the Power BI pbix file.

+**Step 5.** You need to have an ODBC connector since the code is MySQL.
+Once you've created the connection object, you can connect the database to Power BI using the Power Query.
+This should activate the dashboard.

 **Who is the Project's Intended Recipient?:**

 This project is meant to be recieved by the following parties: